dotkom/notiwall/README.md

 For all the included affiliations

-- Displays and notifies about news from the selected "linjeforening"
+- Displays news from the selected "linjeforening"
 - Displays todays dinner menu and opening hours from SiT cantinas, cafés and kiosks
-- Displays bus data from AtB in realtime and through the Oracle
+- Displays bus data from AtB in realtime
 - All pages in the extension are live, they stay updated while open
-- Can be used as an infoscreen (full HD vertical screen) for continous use
+- Best used with a full HD vertical screen (or better) for continous use

 Additional features for affiliations who have a [NotiPi](https://github.com/appKom/notipi)